srampinogroup/PES-trotter/README.md

 ## Beta version is now live

-This is the official repository for the beta version of the open-source PES-demo app.
+This is the official repository for the beta version of the open-source PES-trotter app.
 The full source code will be available soon.
 In the meantime, you can test the project via web at this page:

 * https://srampinogroup.github.io/PES-trotter